excell-mobility/scheduling_service/README.md

 # ExCELL Scheduling Service

 The Scheduling API is designed to optimize the route of a trip with multiple stops.
-It offers two endpoints which follow different purposes: schedulingnew finds the best fit for a new appointment into a given schedule of existing appointments (JSON array). schedulingcare plans the complete schedules for multiple cars.
+It offers three endpoints which follow different purposes:
+* `scheduling` finds the best fit for a new appointment into a given schedule of existing appointments (JSON array).
+* `schedulingcare` plans the complete schedules for multiple cars.
 Therefore, it requires a detailed description (JSON) about different client constraints.
 The service acts as a wrapper for [jsprit](https://github.com/graphhopper/jsprit) by Graphhopper.
+* `schedulingpickup` is very similar to the care scenario but is designed for pickup and delivery scenarios.
+The user has to define pickup objects in the JSON input instead of services.

 ## Setup